yii2-extensions/.github/profile/README.md

 This project is proudly maintained by the **Yii2 Extensions Team**, led by:

-- **[terabytesoftw](https://github.com/terabytesoftw)**: Core contributor to the Yii ecosystem and maintainer of open-source PHP packages under the [php-forge](https://github.com/php-forge) organization.
+- **[terabytesoftw](https://github.com/terabytesoftw)**: Core team member of the Yii ecosystem, maintaining open-source PHP packages under the [php-forge](https://github.com/php-forge) organization.
-- **[mtangoo](https://github.com/mtangoo)**: Dedicated core contributor to the Yii ecosystem, actively supporting this project and related initiatives.
+- **[mtangoo](https://github.com/mtangoo)**: Core contributor to the Yii ecosystem, driving development and support for this project and related initiatives.

 ---

 ## 🤝 Contributing

 We welcome contributions!

 If you use Yii2 in production or want to help keep the ecosystem modern and clean, check out our [contributing guide](./CONTRIBUTING.md) (coming soon).

 You can contribute by:

 - Submitting PRs or bug fixes.
 - Reporting issues and suggesting features.
 - Sharing or sponsoring the project.